Faduma-Ahmed/X-Y-Motion-Controller/README.md

- Using TI MSP430 microcontrolller we were able to read 5 target axis coordinate pairs and move motors to those coordinates sequentially.
+ Designed and assembled PCB to move motor to target coordinates.
+Programmed TI MSP430 microcontrolller to read user input and control sensors/actuators

  #### Workflow